lyhiving/baserow2/docs/development/development-environment.md

   Baserow's docker setup can be used and configured.
 - See [dev.sh](../development/dev_sh.md) for further detail on the CLI tool for managing the dev environment.
-- See [contributing](../development/CONTRIBUTING.md) for info on how to get started contributing to baserow.

 ## Fixing git blame